Murder of Wang Lianying: Background

-Shanghai, a major port and the gateway to the Yangtze Valley, has long been a commercial hub and a crossroads of western and eastern cultures.
+Shanghai, a major port and the gateway to the Yangtze Valley, has long been a commercial hub and a crossroads of Western and Eastern cultures.
 In the mid-19th century, as China was experiencing extensive internal conflicts, the city saw an influx of migrants.
 Meanwhile, with its designation as a treaty port, Shanghai developed a sizeable expatriate community.
 The city continued to grow rapidly through the 1890s and 1900s, with new factories and storefronts opening regularly.
-By the 1920s, the city was divided into three administrations: the Chinese city proper, the French Concession, and the predominantly British Shanghai International Settlement.
+It was divided into three administrations: the Chinese city proper, the French Concession, and the predominantly British Shanghai International Settlement.
 Among contemporary Chinese, it had a reputation for modernity and cosmopolitanism, being a major centre of literary, filmic, and musical production.

 In China, the practice of prostitution has historically been permitted, and at times licensed and taxed.
-Shanghai in particular gained a reputation as a centre of sex work, becoming known by the 1900s as the "Brothel of Asia"; in 1915 some 9,700 women were active as prostitutes in the International Settlement.
+Shanghai in particular became known as a centre of sex work and human trafficking.
+By the 1900s, it had gained the moniker the "Brothel of Asia"; in 1915 some 9,700 women were active as prostitutes in the International Settlement.
 These women, known as "flowers" in Chinese and sing-song girls in English, ranged from well-respected entertainers to street prostitutes.
-The greatest beauties were lauded in guidebooks and tabloids regularly discussed the intricacies of the business.
+The greatest beauties were lauded in guidebooks and tabloids regularly covered the intricacies of the business.
 "Elections" of courtesans, wherein patrons assessed courtesans' singing prowess and beauty, were held sporadically from the 1860s through the 1910s.
-(Note: These elections, used to produce a "flower list", initially drew from the language used by the Imperial examination.
-After the 1911 Revolution, these imperial titles were replaced with republican ones such as "President", "Vice-President", and "Prime Minister" (Hershatter 1999).)
+(Note: These elections, used to produce a "flower list", initially drew from the language used by the imperial examination.
+After the 1911 Revolution, imperial titles were replaced with republican ones such as "President", "Vice-President", and "Prime Minister" (Hershatter 1999).)